dolthub/dolt/README.md

 ```

 Run `dolt init` to set up a new `dolt` repo, just like you do with
-`git`.
+git.
 Then run some SQL queries to insert data.

 ```
 $ dolt init